7 arrested in connection with deadly school fire

 - DNA tests may be needed to identify badly burned victims, another police official said

-Kuala Lumpur, Malaysia (CNN)Seven suspects -- all of them younger than 19 -- have been arrested in connection with a fire this week at a school in Malaysia's capital that claimed the lives of 21 students and two adults, state-run media outlet Bernama reported Saturday.
+Kuala Lumpur, Malaysia (CNN)Seven suspects -- all of them younger than 19 -- have been arrested in connection with a fire at a school in Malaysia's capital that claimed the lives of 21 students and two adults, state-run media outlet Bernama reported Saturday.

 The suspects, who range in age from 11 to 18, were "school leavers and dropouts," Kuala Lumpur Police Chief Datuk Amar Singh Ishar Singh said Saturday during a news conference.
 They were arrested by Royal Malaysian Police, Bernama reported.